A day in Ephesus — Everything you need to know about visiting

 At the site there are lots of guides offering their services.
 There is also an audio guide available to purchase, along with dual language (Turkish and English) information boards as you wander through the primeval city.

-There are a couple of things to see in Selçuk:
+There are a couple of things to see in the neighbouring town of Selçuk:

 - Ephesus museum; housing all the finds of the excavation